-- The Advanced Propulsion Centre (APC) awards £33m in twelfth round of government-funding to advance the UK’s low carbon automotive capability
+- The Advanced Propulsion Centre (APC) awards £33 million in twelfth round of government-funding to advance the UK’s low carbon automotive capability

 - Funding is for innovative programmes securing and creating 2,230 jobs in research and manufacturing sectors across the UK